The Patriot (2000 film): Criticism of Benjamin Martin as based on Francis Marion

 Amy Crawford, in Smithsonian magazine, stated that modern historians such as William Gilmore Simms and Hugh Rankin have written accurate biographies of Marion, including Simms' The Life of Francis Marion.
 The introduction to the 2007 edition of Simms' book was written by Sean Busick, a professor of American history at Athens State University in Alabama, who wrote:

 Marion deserves to be remembered as one of the heroes of the War for Independence....Francis Marion was a man of his times: he owned slaves, and he fought in a brutal campaign against the Cherokee Indians...Marion's experience in the French and Indian War prepared him for more admirable service.

-During pre-production, the producers debated on whether Martin would own slaves, ultimately deciding not to make him a slave owner.
+During pre-production, the producers debated on whether Martin would own slaves, ultimately deciding not to make him a slave owner but an employer of freemen-of-color.
+The Journal of American History wrote that such an arrangement was historically implausible, calling it "probably the only such labor arrangement in colonial South Carolina."
 This decision received criticism from Spike Lee, who in a letter to The Hollywood Reporter accused the film's portrayal of slavery as being "a complete whitewashing of history".
 Lee wrote that after he and his wife went to see the film, "we both came out of the theatre fuming.
 For three hours The Patriot dodged around, skirted about or completely ignored slavery."
-Gibson himself remarked: "I think I would have made him a slave holder.
+Gibson himself remarked in 2006: "I think I would have made him a slave holder.
 Not to seems kind of a cop-out."